 In a perfect world, project managers could execute their wildest, most ambitious project dreams without ever having to worry about the bottom line.
 In reality, though, PMs are beholden to budgets – and that means they have to know how to manage costs.
 Ineffective cost management is often the very reason that projects fail.

 Read on to learn what cost management is in project management, plus how to do it well.

 Cost management in project management is the system of determining, distributing and controlling costs for a particular project, usually guided closely by the project’s budget.
 Along with scope management and time management, cost management is one of the pillars of good project management.

 How to Manage Cost in Project Management

-How to manage cost in project management is often about taking a calibrated approach to your portfolio and understanding the various facets of costs that can arise during a project.
+Knowing how to manage cost in project management is often about taking a calibrated approach to your portfolio and understanding the various facets of costs that can arise during a project.

-Estimate and Budget
+Estimate and budget

 If any numbers are off, you need to update your forecasts to have a better understanding of how you will be using future funds more efficiently.
 You never want to let it get to the point where you are surprised about budget losses and need to ask stakeholders for more.
 Revisiting these numbers on a monthly basis will allow you to initiate any changes that need to take place and adjust the budget accordingly.